 |---|---|

-| One keyword per page | Complete semantic coverage of topic |
+| One keyword per page | Complete semantic coverage of the topic |

 | Keyword density | Semantic field and natural language |